dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

 <br><br>

 ## Disclaimer
-This work is my own creation and not the result of plagiarism of other people's research or work, except those related to third-party services which include: editor code, library, framework, and so on.
+This application is my own work and is not the result of plagiarism from other people's research or work, except those related to third party services which include: editor code, libraries, frameworks, and so on.

 <br><br>